Bringing Baby Home – Workshop for Expectant and New Parents

 Who does it serve?

-The program is for pregnant couples and families with children up to three years of age.
+The program is for prospective, adoptive, pregnant, and new parents with children up to three years of age.
 Babies in arms are welcome (less than 1 year of age).

 What are the goals?